shehedet/Vehicle-and-Human-Detection-and-Counting-System-using-Drone-Images/README.md

-# Drone Human Detection & Counting — YOLOv8s on VisDrone
+# Vehicles and Human Detection & Counting using YOLOv8s trained on Drone Images

 A computer vision pipeline for detecting humans and cars in drone/aerial images, built on the VisDrone2019 dataset.
 Includes detection, human counting, and object tracking.